The Ultimate Taiwan Travel Guide

 I recommend visiting Taiwan during the spring (March to April) and fall (October to November) seasons.

-While winters in Taiwan are relatively mild, the airfare prices can be quite high from December to February, mainly due to preparations for the Chinese New Year holidays, which typically fall in January or February, depending on the Lunar Calendar.
+While winters in Taiwan are relatively mild, plane ticket prices can be quite high from December to February, mainly due to preparations for the Chinese New Year holidays, which typically fall in January or February, depending on the Lunar Calendar.

 ⋆。゚☁︎。✈︎⋆。 ゚☾ ゚。⋆